With graphics resembling an illustrated children’s book, Pilgrims brings its interactive story to life.

 Captain Sauce’s commentary and sense of humor lend themselves really well to this game.

-His second video featured some of the other decisions available in the game.
+His second video featured some of the other choices available in the game.

 No comments: